LishuZ/LishuZ.github.io/_pages/about.md

 ***Next academic trip: the 2024 FMA annual meeting in Dallas, Texas, from 16 to 18 October.***

 I am a fourth-year PhD candidate in Economics at Tilburg University.
-My research interests are **Climate Finance**, International Economics, and Empirical Banking.
+My research interests are Climate Finance, International Economics, and Empirical Banking.
 I am supervised by Prof. Harry Huizinga, Prof. Harald Benink, and Dr. Louis Raes.

 I am intrigued by how capital markets can contribute to the global public good problem of climate change.
 In my dissertation, I delve into financial markets' responses to climate change, with a particular focus on the international provision of brown financing.
 In three chapters, I investigate three forms of capital flows that go beyond country borders: share equity investment, direct investment of M&A, and bank lending.
 I reveal the extent of the international transfer of climate risks behind these capital flows.
 <br />